 Application Programming Interfaces (usually shortened to APIs) have become the de-facto standard for supercharging the capabilities of modern applications with cutting-edge technology.
 And, API analytics and monitoring allow you to assess the performance of your API products and escalate their consumption.

 This article talks about how to use API monitoring and analytics to enhance the visibility into the performance of your APIs, and increase their adoption.

-What is API analytics and monitoring?
+What are API analytics and monitoring?

-Generally, monitoring involves maintaining a real-time surveillance over API performance data and keeping abreast of its proper functioning.
+Generally, monitoring involves maintaining real-time surveillance over API performance data and keeping abreast of its proper functioning.
 It addresses the present concerns that may impair the health of the API—just like a heart rate monitor would let the user know whether they are currently having a heart attack or everything is working fine.

 On the other hand, analytics entails the analysis subjected to the API data to derive useful insights, usually retrospectively but, at times, in near real-time.
 Analytics is less focused on the present conditions—rather than a heart rate monitor notifying a user of a heart attack, a doctor analyses the patient’s dietary habits, activity data, and other factors before making a conclusion.

 While one concept is concerned with in-the-moment performance metrics, the other deals with deriving retrospective insights that may increase usability and consumption.

 Nonetheless, although analytics and monitoring are different concepts, it is essential to regard them as a spectrum.
 For example, API monitoring tools can be used to collect data that augment the insights extracted from analytics.